 19. Improved levels of introspection

 People with improved levels of introspection generally know themselves better.
-Improved levels of introspection allows you to learn from your mistakes and understand your strengths, weaknesses, motivations.
-Researchers found that people who meditate regularly have higher levels of introspection and long-term meditators have more introspective accuracy than people who don’t meditate.
+Improved levels of introspection allow you to learn from your mistakes and understand your strengths, weaknesses, motivations.
+Researchers found that people who meditate regularly have higher levels of introspection, and long-term meditators have more introspective accuracy than people who don’t meditate.

 20. More self-reflection